Satori-Nakamoto/CUTcoin/FAQ2.md

    - Next, you'll be asked for the Address, the spend key, the view key, and finally the new password for the re-generated wallet.
    Running this with the correct parameters will re-generate your wallet files for you and allow you to set a new password.
    - Note: You do NOT need your password to restore a wallet from keys.

+## 16. When staking in the GUI wallet, the wallet locks after a short time.
+Am I still staking?
+Yes you are still staking.
+The wallet locks in order to protect your personal data.